Module 4.2: AppArmor Profiles

 # 3. Check a running processps auxZ | head -10Part 2: Construct the Vulnerable Target

-Section titled “Part 2: Construct the Vulnerable Target”We will simulate a vulnerable script that attempts to access sensitive system files (which an attacker might target) and writes output to a temporary directory.
+Section titled “Part 2: Construct the Vulnerable Target”We will simulate a vulnerable script that attempts to access sensitive system files and writes output to a temporary directory.
+Depending on your current user privileges, the read of /etc/shadow may fail through standard DAC, but the profile will still demonstrate how MAC adds a separate denial path.

 # 1. Create a test scriptcat > /tmp/test-app.sh << 'EOF'#!/bin/bashecho "Reading /etc/hostname:"cat /etc/hostnameecho "Reading /etc/shadow:"cat /etc/shadow 2>&1echo "Writing to /tmp:"echo "test" > /tmp/test-output.txtecho "Done"EOFchmod +x /tmp/test-app.sh

-Section titled “Part 3: Apply the Kernel Cage”Now, we define a strict profile that intentionally restricts the application, explicitly denying access to shadow files.
+Section titled “Part 3: Apply the Kernel Cage”Now define a strict profile that intentionally restricts the application, explicitly denying access to shadow files while allowing the script, shell, hostname read, and temporary write path.
+This profile is intentionally small so the denial is easy to reason about from the audit line.

 # 3. Create AppArmor profilesudo tee /etc/apparmor.d/tmp.test-app.sh << 'EOF'#include <tunables/global>